zama-ai/concrete-ml/README.md

 pip install -U pip wheel setuptools pip install concrete-ml
 ```
-You can find more detailed installation instructions in [this part of the documentation](docs/getting-started/pip_installing.md)
+*Find more detailed installation instructions in [this part of the documentation](docs/getting-started/pip_installing.md)*
 <br></br>

 ### 🟨 A simple example
-A simple example which is very close to scikit-learn is as follows, for a logistic regression :
+Here is a simple example which is very close to scikit-learn for a logistic regression :

 ```python
 from sklearn.datasets import make_classification